 III.
-Access to Information About Rights and Procedures
+Access to Information about Rights and Procedures

 Providing eligible clients broader access to information about their rights and responsibilities, and the procedures available to enforce them, will be a separate and distinct priority for BRLS.
-BRLS will strive to provide, at a minimum, advice and counsel, a brief service, or an appropriate referral, to eligible clients with its priorities, even if a lack of resources prevents BRLS from undertaking full representation on behalf of these clients.
-BRLS will continue to develop mechanisms designed to achieve this goal in an efficient and economical manner, which may include group clinics, written literature and pamphlets, and other standardized formats for disseminating advice and/or information, in addition to the more traditional provision of individualized advice and services to individual clients.
+BRLS will strive to provide, at a minimum, advice and counsel, a limited action, or an appropriate referral, to eligible clients within the foregoing priorities, even if a lack of resources prevents BRLS from undertaking full representation on behalf of these clients.
+BRLS will continue to develop mechanisms designed to achieve this goal in an efficient and economical manner, which may include group clinics, pro bono advice lines, self-help materials posted online, written literature and pamphlets, and other standardized formats for disseminating advice and/or information, in addition to the more traditional provision of individualized advice and services to individual clients.